postcss/postcss/docs/plugins.md

   be calculated during build time.
 * [`postcss-responsive-properties`] allows you to write responsive property values.
+* [`postcss-text-remove-gap`] remove space before and after text strings, added by line-height and extra space in glyph itself.
 * [`csstyle`] adds components workflow to your styles.

 See also [`precss`] plugins pack to add them by one line of code.